Former US first lady Rosalynn Carter to lie in repose in Georgia

 Since his single term as president ended, Jimmy Carter has lived more post-White House years than any president before him, and she played an instrumental role during those years, including as work for the Carter Center nonprofit and the Habitat for Humanity charity.

 Her family disclosed in May that she had dementia.
-Jimmy Carter, 99, entered hospice care at home in February after deciding to decline additional medical intervention.
+Jimmy Carter entered hospice care at home in February after deciding to decline additional medical intervention.

 Former US first lady Rosalynn Carter dies at 96